rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/OracleDbDetail.md

   - The time stamp of the earliest recovery point for this database.
 - latestRecoveryPointV91: DateTime
   - The time stamp of the most recent recovery point for this database.
+- hostsInfo: list of HostInfos
+  - Supported in v5.3+
+  An array that contains the host info for each instance.
+- pendingSlaDomain: ManagedObjectPendingSlaInfo
+  - Supported in v5.3+
+  Describes any pending SLA Domain assignment on this object.